Thinking of visiting Jordan but not sure about Amman? Here’s what to do in Amman in 48 hours.

 Best cafes in Amman

 Amman is full of places you can grab Turkish coffee or tea.
+Enjoying a coffee and watching the world go by is one of the best things to do in Amman.
 If you’re downtown, there are so many cafes on terraces that are all quite similar.
 But for something a little different, we recommend these three cafes in Amman.

 One: Wild Jordan Center